 Besides \cite{de2018entropic, de2019building}, the most relevant research to us is the recent work \cite{nutz2024martingale}, in which the authors proved the existence of the optimal dual potentials as well as the absence of the primal-dual gap using a compactness argument.
 Notably, in their argument the authors introduced an auxiliary problem equivalent to the dual one, which helps to prove uniform local boundedness of $(h^n)_n$ $\mu$-a.s..
 However, their work is currently limited to the case that the transport cost $c(\cdot)$ is a constant.

-Our paper is structured as follows: In Section \ref{sec:main_result}, we rigorously define on the Sinkhorn's iterations, and then state our main convergence result including the uniform boundedness of potentials $(f^n,g^n,h^n)_n$ and subsequent exponential convergence.
+Our paper is structured as follows: In Section \ref{sec:main_result}, we rigorously define the Sinkhorn iterations, and then state our main convergence result including the uniform boundedness of potentials $(f^n,g^n,h^n)_n$ and their subsequent exponential convergence.
 A numerical experiment in the context of quantitative finance is included in Section \ref{sec:applications}.
 Detailed proofs of our main results are laid out in Section \ref{sec:main_result_proofs}.